kylejcharlton/FIngerprintCapture/README.md

 # FingerprintCapture
 A simple fingerprint capture utitilty based off of the DigitalPersona SDK sample programs included with the SDK.

-This program is designed to be simple and allow anyone to scan a fingerprint to a PNG using a DigitalPersona U.are.U 4000B or U.are.U 4500 fingerprint.
+This program is designed to be simple and allow anyone to scan a fingerprint to a PNG using a DigitalPersona U.are.U 4000B or U.are.U 4500 fingerprint scanner.

 # Disclamer
 I am in no way responsible for the use of this program.
 Please follow best practices in keeping private information secure.
 This software is provided *free of charge* with no warranty provided whatsoever.